-Wholesome, healthy, and delicious – these Blueberry Overnight Oats using oats, milk, and juicy ripe blueberries will be a new favorite breakfast option in your house.
-You are going to love how easy this blueberry overnight oats recipe is.
+Wholesome, healthy, and delicious – these gluten-free overnight oats using oats, milk, and juicy ripe blueberries will be your new favorite breakfast option.
+You are going to love how easy this gluten-free overnight oats recipe is.

 All you need to make overnight oats are just a few simple ingredients.